 A wide array of chemical precipitates may also occur in peat through various processes involved in peatification, including the bacterial reduction of sulfates in peat pore waters.

 Once a peat is buried, mineral introduction and transformation is said to be diagenetic.
 Diagenetic minerals tend to be more coarsely crystalline than syngenetic minerals.
 After coal has reached the lignite stage, diagenetic minerals tend to occur as thicker concentrations in cleat and fracture fills, which are visible to the naked eye.
 This distinction is significant, because cleat-filling minerals are easier to remove from coal than from syngenetic, authigenic minerals (Rao and Gluskoter, 1973; Mackowsky, 1982; Renton, 1982; Ward, 1989; van Krevelen, 1993).

 The amount, particle size, and type of mineral matter in coal influences a wide variety of uses, including combustion for steam for electrical energy production and the production of metallurgical coke to make steel.
 Understanding mineral components is not only important for the practical processes and maintenance of combustion equipment, but also because of the chemical reactions that occur during combustion, and the resultant composition of emissions and solid residues, especially in countries where the chemical composition of the emissions or residues is regulated.

-- Go to the KGS Minerals page for help in identifying common minerals that can be found in in coal, including: calcite, clay minerals, marcasite and pyrit, quartz, siderite, and sphalerite.
+Download PDFs below to help in identifying common minerals that can be found in in coal, including: calcite, clay minerals, marcasite and pyrit, quartz, siderite, and sphalerite.